Daytona Lagoon: History

-Originally built as Adventure Landing, Daytona Lagoon opened in March 2005.
+Originally built as Adventure Landing Daytona by Adventure Entertainment Company in 1998, it closed in 2002; Daytona Lagoon opened in March 2005.

 On August 20, 2016, the Volusia County Council approved a lease, enabling a United Parks subsidiary to purchase Daytona Lagoon from DBWP, LLC.
 The acquisition closed on October 19, 2015.
 In acquiring Daytona Lagoon, the company pledged to invest more than $2 million over two years to upgrade the waterpark with an overall facelift, new attractions, a broader food selection, and improved amenities.